 That means that to get true value from the data in your HRMS, you’ll need to start a business intelligence project that can take years and comes with a seven-figure price tag—once you add up the time and costs for integrating data, creating a data warehouse, adding historical data, and building custom reports and analytics.
 A faster, more cost-effective option is to look for a technology solution that is pre-designed to connect data from these diverse sources.

-4. Opt For Cloud-Based Workforce Intelligence Over BI Tools
+4. Opt For Cloud-Based People Analytics Over BI Tools

 In the past, traditional business intelligence (BI) solutions geared at expert users were the go-to technology for analytics projects.
 And more recently, newer BI tools that claim to be easier for regular business users to use have also become popular.
 However, all BI solutions—both old and new—come with a major drawback: loss of control.